 Buckeye engineers receive 2017 NSF Graduate Research Fellowships

-The Department of Mechanical and Aerospace Engineering is represented by one alumni, one undergraduate and one graduate student.
-The following awardees were selected from more than 13,000 applicants.
+MAE is represented by alumni Jillian Grace Yuricich and Neil Stanley Ramirez and graduate student Andrej Simeunovic.
+The MAE awardees were selected from more than 13,000 national applicants.

-“This unique program has nurtured economic innovation and leadership in the U.S. continuously since 1952—by recruiting and supporting outstanding students with high potential in science, technology, engineering and mathematics very early in their graduate training,” said Jim Lewis, NSF acting assistant director for education and human resources.
+“This unique program has nurtured economic innovation and leadership in the U.S. continuously since 1952—by recruiting and supporting outstanding students with high potential in science, technology, engineering and mathematics very early in their graduate training,” said Jim Lewis, NSF assistant director for education and human resources.
 “These talented individuals have gone on to make important discoveries, win Nobel Prizes, train many generations of American scientists and engineers and create inventions that improve our lives.”

-This support, to be used for graduate study that leads to a research-based master’s or doctoral degree in S&E. A high priority for NSF and GRFP is increasing the diversity of the S&E workforce, including geographic distribution, and the participation of women, underrepresented minorities, persons with disabilities and veterans.
+This support, to be used for graduate study, will lead to a research-based master’s or doctoral degree in a science and engineering (S&E) program area.
+The NSF and GRFP aim to increase the diversity of the S&E workforce, including geographic distribution and the participation of women, underrepresented minorities, persons with disabilities and veterans.